gavinbm/mylittlearmsim/README.md

 a webified version of an armv8 simulator I'm working on.

-A class on machine organization I took last semester used an armv8 simulator to grade our code for quizzes and I thought it was so cool that I wanted to make my own in hopes that it would improve my understanding of how programming languages and computers work.
-I think it's done that but only time will tell.
+A class on machine organization I took last semester used an armv8 simulator to grade our code for quizzes and I thought it was cool so I decided to give it a shot.
+It's not the most efficient or robust system but it's been a fun way to try my hand at writing an "interpreter."

 Completed features:
  - arithmetic (add, sub, mul, no div)